 Students who withdraw from courses before the withdrawal deadline (two weeks after the midpoint, as specified by the official calendar) will receive a grade of W. Withdrawals from courses will not be permitted after the withdrawal deadline except in cases of hardship as determined by the Office of Student Care and Outreach (SCO) within the Division of Student Affairs.
-Students with will not be able to withdraw from their coursework if they have an active financial or registration hold on their record must clear that hold before being able to withdraw from their coursework.
+Students will not be able to withdraw from their coursework if they have an active financial or registration hold on their record.
+Students with an active financial or registration hold on their record must clear that hold before being able to withdraw from their coursework.

 Students may drop one, some, or all of their classes during the drop/add period.
 Courses dropped in this manner do not appear on a student's transcript and are not considered as hours attempted for financial aid purposes.
 No grade is assigned for such courses.
-However, a student who wishes to withdraw from a course after the last day of the drop period for a term must withdraw through Athena.
-ATHENA (Online Student Information System).
+However, a student who wishes to withdraw from a course after the last day of the drop period for a term must withdraw through Athena ATHENA (Online Student Information System).